pauliwu/MDAnalysisTutorial/doc/sphinx/writing.rst

 :ref:`processing-atomgroups`.
 For instance, to only write out the protein without solvent to a file in GRO format::

+   from MDAnalysis.tests.datafiles import PDB

    u = MDAnalysis.Universe(PDB)
    protein = u.select_atoms("protein")
    protein.write("protein.gro")

-MDAnalysis uses the file suffix to determine the output file format (unless the *format* keyword is specified) and will raise an exception if it is not suitable for single frame writing.
+MDAnalysis uses the file suffix to determine the output file format (unless the *format* keyword is specified) and will raise an exception if it is not suitable for single frame writing (see the `Table of supported coordinate formats`_ for details).

 .. _writing-trajectories: